 David Sharp, was born in Harpenden near London, and received his education at Prior Pursglove College and later pursued studies at the University of Nottingham.
 In 1993, he successfully attained a Mechanical Engineering degree.
 Sharp dedicated his professional endeavors to the renowned security company QinetiQ.

-In 2005, he made the decision to leave his position and enrolled in a teacher training course, intending to commence his teaching career in the autumn of 2006.
+In 2005, he made the decision to leave his position and enrolled in a teacher training course, intending to start his teaching career in the autumn of 2006.
 Alongside his professional pursuits, David Sharp possessed remarkable expertise and achievements in mountaineering.
-He had conquered several of the world’s tallest peaks, including the formidable Cho Oyu in the Himalayas.
+He had conquered several of the world’s tallest peaks, including Cho Oyu.
 Notably, Sharp adhered to a personal philosophy that eschewed the use of guides for mountains he was familiar with, as well as local climbing assistance or artificial aids like high altitude drugs or supplemental oxygen.

 In 2006, David Sharp returned to Mount Everest for a solo climb organized through Asian Trekking.
 His decision to attempt the summit without supplementary oxygen and without a Sherpa would prove fatal.
 Despite the risks involved, Sharp did not consider climbing Everest with supplementary oxygen a challenge.